afranext/autoType/README.md

 # AutoType

 AutoType is a simple text expander for Linux.
-It is sort of like Autokey or Texpander,  Unlike them, AutoType types texts instead of copying them (This will help you to use it in your screenshots or instructional videos).
+It is sort of like Autokey or Texpander.
+Unlike them, AutoType types texts instead of copying them (This will help you to use it in your screencasts or instructional videos).
 AutoType is a python3 script that uses pyautogui to let you select a text file, and it types that to everywhere you want.

 ## Installation